Bupen12/the-spice-house/README.md

 Responsive view

 ## Features
-Navigation
+- Navigation
-Functions to clearly display the restaurant name and allow access to all pages in the website.
+    - Functions to clearly display the restaurant name and allow access to all pages in the website.
-Located at the top of the page  so that it can easily be accessed even visitin the other pages on website.
+    - Located at the top of the page  so that it can easily be accessed even   visiting the other pages on website.
       An easy to read 'Quicksand' font is used.
 The font and background colors provide sufficient contrast.
-The bold logo is positioned to the left and acts as a link to easily return to the homepage.
+    - The bold logo is positioned to the left and acts as a link to easily return to the homepage.
-Links to other pages are located on the right and include: Home, Menu and Contact Us.
+    - Links to other pages are located on the right and include: Home, Menu and Contact Us.
-The active page is underlined as a reference and links have a underline hover effect.
+    - The active page is underlined as a reference and links have a underline hover effect.
 - The Main Image Section
     - Background image of spices shows the goodness and quality of Indian food available at the restaurant.
     - The heading 'Authentic Indian Restaurant in westport' shows the function and aim of the restaurant to users.